 Further excluded was the validation of the test automation tools.
 Nevertheless, some thoughts about the validation of the tools will be described as foreseen according to the research question in the introduction ( link auf Kapitel).

-The prototype is based on a fictive situation with fictive players (even if real names were used) even though a scenario was used, that could be part of a clinical trial scenario especially in respect to the business requirements.
+The prototype is based on example use cases and examplary personas even though a scenario was used, that could be part of a clinical trial scenario especially in respect to the business requirements.

 The business app (JBA) was only implemented to the point to show how a specific GAMP5 requirement could be fulfilled.
 There is no functionality that would be ready to be used in a real situation.